frankyeh/DSI-Studio-Website/doc/cli_data.md

 [![](https://sites.google.com/a/labsolver.org/dsi-studio/_/rsrc/1468760874347/Manual/export-data-to-matlab/src.PNG)](https://sites.google.com/a/labsolver.org/dsi-studio/Manual/export-data-to-matlab/src.PNG?attredirects=0)

-The SRC file (*.src, *.src.gz *.sz) stores the diffusion weighted images and b-table that can be used to do reconstruction.
-The SRC files are MATLAB matrix file stored in V4 version.
-The src.gz and .sz are the SRC file compressed by gzip.
-To load an SRC file in MATLAB, uncompress the file and rename it as .mat.
+The SRC file format (*.src, *.src.gz, *.sz) stores diffusion-weighted imaging (DWI) data along with the associated b-table, enabling subsequent image reconstruction.
+SRC files use MATLAB's V4 matrix format.
+Files with the extensions `.src.gz` and `.sz` are compressed versions of the SRC file using gzip.

-An SRC file stores the raw image volumes in addition to image dimension, voxel size, and b-table ([see how to get .src file](https://sites.google.com/a/labsolver.org/dsi-studio/Manual/Parse-DICOM)).
-The SRC files are MATLAB matrix file stored in V4 version.
-To load an SRC file into Matlab, extract .src.gz file to create an uncompressed .src file.
-Then rename the .src file to .mat file and load it in Matlab.
-The meanings of each exported matrix are explained as follows.
+To load an SRC file into MATLAB, decompress the file (if compressed) and rename the resulting file extension to `.mat`.
+After renaming, the file can be directly loaded in MATLAB.
+The SRC file contains raw image volumes as well as metadata including image dimension, voxel size, and the b-table.

-After loading the .src file in Matlab, the user can process the data and save it back to an SRC file using "save('filename.src','-v4');" Note that you have to specify **'-v4' **so that DSI Studio can read the .src file.
+After processing data in MATLAB, the results can be saved back into the SRC file format using MATLAB's `save` command with the `-v4` option to ensure compatibility with DSI Studio.

 **Example: Load the DWI as a 4D image from a src.gz file**